-- Simon Sudbury, Archbishop of Canterbury and Lord Chancellor of England at the time of the Peasant's Revolt (1381) was so unpopular that the guards at the Tower of London allowed the rebels to walk in and seize him.
+- Simon Sudbury, the Archbishop of Canterbury and Lord Chancellor of England at the time of the Peasant's Revolt (1381), was so unpopular that the guards at the Tower of London allowed the rebels to walk in and seize him.
 He was dragged to Tower Hill and beheaded.

 - President Andrew Jackson's would-be assassin ambushed ol' Hickory while he was walking with his entourage in DC.
 Unfortunately for him, both of his prepared pistols misfired.
 What followed was an attempt by Jackson to beat the man into a paste with his cane.
 He had to be physically restrained to keep him from killing the man.
 One can only assume that Jackson was not amused by the assassin's audacity.

 - Used to great effect by John Wilkes Booth when he assassinated Abraham Lincoln at a crowded theater.
 There were soldiers present in the audience, with sidearms.
 Booth managed to shoot Lincoln, jump down from the President's box onto the stage, break his leg while landing, give a Bond One-Liner, run offstage, leave the theater, get his horse, and gallop away.
 Nobody stopped him.
 From later witness interviews, reactions when it happened varied from "wait, is there a gunshot in this play?
 I don't think there is" to "oh, it's John Wilkes Booth, popular actor, I know that guy.
 Why's he jumping on stage in a play he's not in?"
 The act was so brazen that by the time anyone wrapped their head around what had just happened, Booth was long gone.